racket/rhombus/shrubbery/0000-shrubbery.md

  * Each group is represented as a list that starts `'group`, and the rest of the list are the elements of the group.

- * Atom elements are represented as “themselves” within a group.
+ * Atom elements are represented as “themselves” within a group, including identifers a symbols, except that an operator is represented as a 2-list that is `'op` followed by the operator name as a symbol.

  * A group sequence is represented as a list of `'group` lists.